ppauliuchenka02/ppauliuchenka02/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on The Creux Website.
+- 🔭 I’m currently working on The Creux and News App Websites.
 - 📫 How to reach me: ppauliuchenka02@gmail.com
 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...